martin-azpillaga/M/Documentation/description.md

 They can define entities with new behavior by combining different sets of components.

-This enables the design of different games from the same codebase, without intervention of programmers.
+This enables the design of different games from the same code base, without intervention of programmers.

 ### Data-driven behavior